-Cathleen reflects on how we felt when the exit poll came out, and a rallying call to dust yourselves off
+Cathleen reflects on the mood and feelings when the exit poll came out, and writes a rallying call for members to dust themselves off.

 We've had a little bit of time since that clock struck ten and that infamous BBC exit poll came out.
 My heart sank to the floor as I thought about the impact of Brexit, the end of the Corbyn project and the uncertainty that our nation now faces.